steveklabnik/jujutsu-tutorial/src/gitignore.md

 don't create a `.gitignore` for me."

 But then the `book` directory of generated files ends up in the repo!
-And since there's no staging concept in `jj`, the stuff was now in my commit.
+And since there's no staging concept in `jj` (we'll get there...), the stuff was now being tracked in my repository.

 So here's what I did: